Charleston Sexual Harassment Lawyers

 Types of Sexual Harassment

-Sexual harassment can take many forms.
+Harassment can take many forms.
 Some of it is overt, explicit, and obvious.
 In other cases, it may be subtle and implied.
 Indeed, sexual harassers often try to “push the envelope” without “crossing the line,” hoping they can make advances while maintaining plausible deniability.
 That’s unacceptable.

 Of course, what one person considers minor might seem extremely severe to the victims themselves.